scikit-rf/scikit-rf/doc/sphinx/source/tutorials/installation.rst

 Introduction
 -----------------

-The requirements to run mwavepy are basically a python environment setup to do numerical/scientific computing.
+The requirements to run skrf are basically a python environment setup to do numerical/scientific computing.
 If you are new to  Python_ development, you may want to install a pre-built scientific python IDE like pythonxy_.
 This will install all requirements, as well as provide a nice environment to get started in.
 If you dont want use pythonxy_, you see `Requirements`_.

-**Note:** If you want to use mwavepy for instrument control you will need to install pyvisa.
+**Note:** If you want to use skrf for instrument control you will need to install pyvisa.
 You may also be interested in Pythics, which provides a simple way to build interfaces to virtual instruments.
 Links is provided in `Requirements`_ section.

-mwavepy Installation
+skrf Installation
 -----------------------------

-Once the requirements are installed, there are two choices for installing mwavepy:
+Once the requirements are installed, there are two choices for installing skrf:

 *    windows installer
 *   python source package

-They can all be found at http://code.google.com/p/mwavepy/downloads/list
+They can all be found at http://code.google.com/p/skrf/downloads/list

 If you dont know how to install a python module and dont care to learn how, you want the windows installer.
 Otherwise, I recommend the python source package because examples, documentation, and installation instructions are provided with the the python package.

-The current version can be accessed through `SVN <http://code.google.com/p/mwavepy/source/checkout>`_.
+The current version can be accessed through `SVN <http://code.google.com/p/skrf/source/checkout>`_.
 This is mainly of interest for developers, and is not stable most of the time.